sf-wdi-31/angular-services-training/readme.md

 1. In your BooksShowController add the service as a dependency.

+  > Hey!
+You just fixed update!
+(That one was already implemented with the service for you.)

 #### BooksShowController#getBook

-1. Open `BooksShow.controller.js`
 1. Refactor the `getBook` method to **NOT** use `$http`; instead use `BookService.get(id).then`.

 	> It might be helpful to look at the BooksIndexController or the updateBook method in this controller.
+	> The book service returns **only** the requested book when it resolves the promise.
+It handles the http stuff, so you shouldn't need to dig down into a *response* object in the controller.

 1. When you're done the page should still work.
+CMD+SHIFT+R

 #### BookService#remove &  BooksShowController#deleteBook